-To start us off, Duke is demonstrating his focusing abilities and anticipating a tracking exercises.
-He gets a little bored of just focusing and following a eyeball, so he decided to show us some fancy treatment tools our office uses during Vision Therapy.
+To start us off, Duke is demonstrating his focusing abilities and anticipating a tracking exercise.
+He gets a little bored of just focusing and following an eyeball, so he decided to show us some fancy treatment tools our office uses during Vision Therapy.

 Here we go…

 Why is Duke wearing 4 lenses?
 Great question!
 These are called accommodative flippers.
 These lenses are used to improve the flexibility and strength of a patient’s focusing system.
 We use these with the Hart (letter) Chart, when reading, and when we use a tool called Aperture Rule.
 There are minus lenses on one side, and plus lenses on the other.
 The word “flipper” comes in handy because you flip the lenses back and forth while doing certain exercises to improve the focusing system.